joppevos/Maya-to-Houdini/README.md

 ### what does not work?

-Only works for physical lights (you should use them 99% of the time).
+It only works for physical based lights (you should use them 99% of the time eitherway).

-In Earlier versions of Redshift there is a problem, take the latest.
+In earlier versions of Redshift there is a bug, take the latest and greatest.

 Path select with ``$HIP/Desktop/`` in Houdini does not work.